BenKennish/TaskTamer/README.md

 will poll the memory usage of the trigger process every `#` seconds.
 This can be useful in gathering information but can have a small performance impact so is disabled by default.

+`-TrimWorkingSet` : Trim the working set of all target processes immediately after they are suspended.

+`-Help` : Displays short description of AutoSuspender and a list of possible command line arguments

+`-Debug` : Enables debugging mode, making the script a lot more verbose.